Clean Ohio Fund - NRAC

 Natural Resources Assistance Council

 In 2000, Ohio voters approved the Clean Ohio Fund to return tax dollars to local communities for the protection of the environment.
-These funds have returned millions of dollars to Lucas County for open space acquisition, and to protect and enhance riparian corridors and watersheds.
+These funds have returned more than $20 million to Lucas County for acquiring green space and protecting and enhancing watersheds and stream corridors.

 NRAC in Lucas County